baltzell/misc/README.md

 * 1 slide
   * Environment setup at JLab (echo recent email)
   * MFA (echo recent email)
-  * Archive clas12-offline-software github repository
+  * Archive the clas12-offline-software github repository, read-only
     * Run a cleanup on it to reduce clone time and repo history size by 10x
     * Rename it a more reasonable "coatjava"